-‘One Piece’ Manga Chapter 851: Pudding’s Evil Plan Deeply Affects Sanji, While Jinbe To Break Out Luffy, Nami And Other Straw Hats Gang?
+‘One Piece’ Manga Chapter 851: Pudding’s Evil Plan Deeply Affects Sanji, While Jinbei To Break Out Luffy, Nami, And Other Straw Hats Gang?
 [Spoilers]

-Chapter 851 of immensely popular Japanese manga One Piece continues with the evil plan of the sweet and innocent-looking Big Mom’s daughter, Lady Pudding.
+Chapter 851 of immensely popular Japanese manga One Piece continues with the evil plan of the sweet and innocent-looking Lady Pudding.
 Fortunately, an old friend of Luffy D. Monkey bursts out on the scene for what appears to be a rescue mission involving all the Straw Hats gang.

-[Warning: One Piece manga Chapter 851 spoilers/recap ahead]
+Warning: One Piece manga Chapter 851 spoilers/recap ahead.

-The previous chapter of One Piece shocked the fans of the manga with the revelation of Lady Pudding’s true nature.
-The innocent looking and mild-mannered girl who had tearfully promised Sanji that she would be his savior turned out to be his worst nightmare.
+The previous chapter of One Piece shocked fans of the manga with the revelation of Lady Pudding’s true nature.
+The innocent-looking and mild-mannered girl who had tearfully promised Sanji that she would be his savior turned out to be his worst nightmare.
 While assuming a grievously injured Reiju was her sole audience, Lady Pudding revealed a very cruel plan that was hatched by Big Mom.
 Pudding mentioned the entire Vinsmoke clan would be massacred on the wedding day.
 Horrifically, Pudding added she would shoot and kill Sanji with her own hands.

 In the current chapter, Pudding continues elaborating on the devious plan that the mother-daughter duo hatched.
 The Big Mom clan planned to kill all the members of the Vinsmoke clan in the big Ceremony Hall.
 Pudding’s only concern was that the wedding cake should remain pristine.
 A devious and downright evil Pudding, with a third eye to boot, is seen holding a 0.36 caliber percussion revolver, which she uses to shoot a single bullet into the wall to prove that her weapons can indeed do some serious damage.